raj20023/GitHub-Repository-Chatbot/readme.md

 4. **Chat with the Repository**
    - Once the repository is processed, you can ask questions about its contents in the chatbot interface.

+## Live Demo
+You can access the deployed version of the application here: [GitHub Repository Chatbot](https://repository-chatbot.streamlit.app/)

 ## Environment Variables
 The application requires the following tokens:
 - **GitHub Token**: Access to the GitHub repository.